Sky Dayton: Recent

-Dayton is a co-founder of City Storage Systems and CloudKitchens, which in March, 2018 secured a $150 million investment from Uber founder Travis Kalanick, who also joined the company as its CEO, with plans as of February, 2019, to expand into China.
+Dayton is a co-founder of City Storage Systems and CloudKitchens, a ghost kitchen and technology company, which in March 2018, secured a $150 million investment from Uber founder Travis Kalanick, who also joined the company as its CEO.
+CloudKitchens' valuation in January 2019 was $5 billion; in November 2021, it reached $15 billion.
+In February 2019, Kalanick announced plans to expand into China.
+Kalanick remains actively involved in CloudKitchens, shaping the company's long-term strategy.
+CloudKitchens has grown from a handful of sites to an international operation spanning the United States, Latin America, and Europe.
+Other early investors in CloudKitchens include Jason Calacanis and Chamath Palihapitiya.

+City Storage Systems, the parent company of CloudKitchens, buys "distressed" properties and converts them into spaces equipped for online retail, specifically food delivery.

-In January, 2019, Dayton led the Series A investment in micro satellite startup Swarm Technologies, along with PayPal co-founder David Sacks.
+In January 2019, Dayton led the Series A investment in micro satellite startup Swarm Technologies, along with PayPal co-founder David Sacks.
 About the investment, Dayton said, “Swarm’s approach reminds me of the early years at EarthLink—stay super scrappy, serve customers and generate revenue quickly.”
-Swarm was acquired by SpaceX in August, 2021, in a transaction described as "a rare deal by Elon Musk’s space company that expands the team — and possibly the technological capabilities — of its growing Starlink internet service."
+Swarm was acquired by SpaceX in August 2021, in a transaction described as "a rare deal by Elon Musk’s space company that expands the team — and possibly the technological capabilities — of its growing Starlink internet service."

+Dayton is a jet-rated pilot and has taken a personal and a business interest in improving pilot training and aviation safety.
+In December 2022, Dayton invested in Loft Dynamics.
+The Swiss startup creates virtual reality simulation technology for pilots, and raised $20 million in funding from venture capital firms including Sky Dayton, Craft Ventures, which Dayton runs with co-investors David Sacks, Bill Lee, and Jeff Fluhr, and Up Ventures.

+In July 2025, satellite firm Xona Space Systems received $92 million in new funding for its fleet of positioning satellites, including its Series B round led by Craft Ventures.
+Dayton will join Xona's board as part of the new funding.

 Politics and social advocacy

-Dayton has identified himself as a libertarian and has listed authors Henry Hazlitt, Frederic Bastiat, and Ayn Rand as significant influences, stating, “It never occurred to me to go to the government for a solution.
+In Walter Isaacon’s biography Elon Musk, Dayton is referred to as a “fellow libertarian”.
+Dayton has listed authors Henry Hazlitt, Frederic Bastiat, and Ayn Rand as significant influences, stating, “It never occurred to me to go to the government for a solution.
 It seems barbaric.
 A medieval solution to a Net-age problem.”

-In 2011, he co-hosted an event to support then Deputy Mayor and Independent candidate Austin Beutner in the Los Angeles mayoral election, 2013.
+In 2011, he co-hosted an event to support then Deputy Mayor and Independent candidate Austin Beutner in the 2013 Los Angeles mayoral election.